Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: METHOD

 The user's preferences and the item's features are outputted as an aspect-preference summary.
 A template example is as follows:

-$\bullet\quad$\textbf{Summarizer Fine-tuning.} Considering ChatGPT~\cite{chatgpt} has shown strong performance in various summarization tasks~\cite{textSummary}, we employ closed-source ChatGPT as a teacher model to generate aspect-preference summaries, guiding the learning of open-source LLMs.
-With these summaries, we optimize the QLoRA adapter of the summarizer by SFT~\cite{SFT}.
+$\bullet\quad$\textbf{Summarizer Fine-tuning.} Considering ChatGPT~\cite{chatgpt} has shown strong performance in various summarization tasks~\cite{textSummary, text_summarization, text_summarization2}, we employ closed-source ChatGPT as a teacher model~\footnote{We also tested DeepSeek-V3.2 and GLM-4.7.
+The summaries generated by the three models have an average semantic similarity of 0.92, indicating that the teacher model has little impact on this step.} to generate aspect-preference summaries, guiding the learning of open-source LLMs.
+With these summaries, we optimize the summarizer by SFT~\cite{SFT}.

 $\bullet\quad$\textbf{Offline Summarization.} Given a summarizer, we can store the generated aspect-preference summaries offline for all the historical interactions between users and items.
-This step eliminates the need for repeated preference distillation, thereby reducing computational overhead and enhancing efficiency.
+This step eliminates the need for repeated preference distillation, thereby reducing computational overhead and enhancing inference efficiency in the real-world deployment.